 - Lasers may cause less pain and bleeding than scaling and root planing.

-- Antibiotic mouthwash containing chlorhexidine can be used to disinfect the mouth.
+- Antimacrobial mouthwash containing chlorhexidine can be used to disinfect the mouth.

 - Time-release antiseptic chips containing chlorhexidine can be used after root planing.

 - Antibiotic microspheres made with minocycline can be used after scaling and planing.

 - Oral antibiotics can be used to treat persistent areas of gum inflammation.

 Bleeding Gums / Gingivitis can be prevented by proper and consistent oral hygiene.
 Make certain to eat a balanced diet and visit the dentist regularly.
 Brush your teeth twice daily with fluoride toothpaste.
 Floss your teeth every day.